skhussain123/OPENAISDK-TEST_PREPRATION/Prompt-&-Context-Engineering/01-prompt-engineering/readme.md

 ReAct ka matlab hai Reasoning + Acting — yaani AI ya agent pehle sochta hai (reasoning), phir koi action leta hai (tool use, search, calculation, etc.), phir dobara soch ke next step decide karta hai.
 * Combine reasoning with tool use or actions.

+ReAct means Reasoning + Acting, meaning the AI first thinks (reasoning) about how to solve the task, then takes an action (such as using a tool, doing a web search, or making a calculation), and after that, based on the observation, it thinks again and decides the next step.
+It’s an iterative process in which the AI combines reasoning and actions to solve complex problems step by step.

+ReAct ek prompting strategy hai jo reasoning (soch) aur actions (tools, searches) ko combine karta hai taake complex tasks step-by-step solve ho sakein.
+Yeh iterative cycle (Thought-Action-Observation) follow karta hai, jo accuracy aur reliability barhata hai, khas kar jab external data ya multi-step verification chahiye.

 **Example 1**
 ```bash
 I need to find out how many children the members of Metallica have in total.